Carlospiad/gatomalo/README.md

 #gatomalo

 ##Dependencies
-Before you can use Gatomalo you need Python3.4 with virtualenv:
+Before you can use Gatomalo you need Python3.4 with pyvenv:

 ##Installation Instructions